MONDAY, AUGUST 7, 2017

 Navigating Compliance with CMS Adoption of ASHRAE Standard 170 2008 Addenda

-Jonathan Flannery, MHSA, CHFM, FASHE, FACHE, Senior Associate Director of Advocacy; Christopher Rousseau, PE, LEED AP, Partner, Newcomb & Boyd
+Jonathan Flannery, MHSA, CHFM, FASHE, FACHE, Senior Associate Director of Advocacy, American Society for Healthcare Engineering (ASHE); Richard Moeller, PE, FASHE, LEED AP, HFDP, CHC, Principal, GnGB

 CMS's adoption of the 2012 edition of NFPA 99: Health Care Facilities Code incorporated the inclusion of the 2008 edition of ASHRAE Standard 170 but including only addenda a through d.
 This presentation will cover the effect of the adoption of these specific addenda and those that were not adopted.
 Understanding these regulations will help designers and facility managers properly apply ASHREA Standard 170 and avoid accreditation issues.